trek-view/basecamp/_posts/2022-06-24-using-gspherical-metadata-adjust-roll-pitch-yaw.md

 In parts of this post I am going to be using the Facebook photo viewer to display photos.
 [Pannellum](https://pannellum.org/), like many other photo viewers, does not support the use of `XMP-GPano:InitialViewXXX` tags (it only supports `XMP-GPano:PoseXXX` tags).
 Therefore for all demos of `XMP-GPano:InitialViewXXX` photos I will use Facebook.

-I will use YouTube for rendering videos, which fully supports the `XMP-GSpherical` specification (it is a Google spec after all).
-However, again, there are video viewers that will only have partial support the specification (and crucially not the `XMP-GSpherical:InitialViewXXX` tags).
+I will use Facebook for rendering videos, which fully supports the `XMP-GSpherical` specification.
+There are video viewers (inc. YouTube!) that only have partial support the specification (and crucially not the `XMP-GSpherical:InitialViewXXX` tags).

 You should keep this in mind based on how you plan to share content.